- About Us

 DAY OF SURGERY

-Operations are performed at Stratford General Hospital.
+Operations are performed at Stratford General Hospital or at our private site in Sarnia.
 Surgery is performed under a general anaesthetic by our team of board-certified anaesthesiologists, and is completed as either an outpatient procedure (go home the same day) or, more commonly, as an inpatient procedure with an overnight stay.
 In many cases, patients will require drain tubes to remove fluid from the surgical site, as well as a nerve block procedure by our anaesthesiologist to reduce postoperative pain.